 Your child may have a swollen mass that is red and painful.
 Pus may leak out of the mass.
 The pus will be white or yellow and may smell bad.
 Your child may have redness and pain days before the mass appears.
 Your child may have a fever and chills if the infection spreads.

 How is an abscess diagnosed?

 Your child's healthcare provider will examine the area.
-He will check to see if the abscess is draining.
+He or she will check to see if the abscess is draining.
 A sample of fluid from your child's abscess may show what germ is causing the infection.